Khastakhumar and Bibinagar: Literary versions

 A version of the tale was referenced in the novel On Fragile Waves, by author E. Lily Yu.
 In the novel, about a family of Afghan refugees, a mother tells the story to her younger daughter.
 In the tale, a woodcutter finds a snake named Khastehkhomar in his bundle, who makes him a proposal to marry the man's daughter, Bibinegar.
 They marry and, after the ceremony, Khastehkhomar takes off the snakeskin to become a handsome youth.
 One day, Bibinegar asks Khastehkhomar how she can destroy his snakeskin, and he tells her: burn it in onion skins and garlic peels, but he warns her against it.
 Despite his words, Bibinegar and her mother burn it.
 Khastehkhomar senses the smell of burning, appears to them and tells his wife he will depart to Mount Qaf, where his peri family lives, and, to find him, she will have to wear down seven pairs of iron shoes until she reaches him.
 He vanishes.
-Following his instructions, she wanders off and passes by fields, herds of donkeys and wells - all belonging to Khastehkhomar.
+Following his instructions, she wanders off and passes by fields, herds of donkeys and wells - all belonging to Khastehkhomar as his bride price for Bibinegar.
 She reaches Mount Qaf and gives her ring to a servant of her husband, who takes her in.
 However, he warns her he is betrothed to a demoness, and suggests she works there as a servant to his family.
 After escaping attempts on her life by his mother and aunt, she is forced to hold candles on the wedding ceremony, by wrapping cotton on her fingers and lighting them up.
 Bibinegar suffers their burning during the ceremony and bemoans her fate, and Khastehkhomar, also suffering, says his heart is burning.
 Later, after the ceremony, Bibinegar cries over her fate near his door, when Khastehkhomar appears to her, saying he killed the demoness, and they both flee from the peris.